pawwapawa/ByteSprout/README.md

 - Learning and educational purposes
 - Community contributions and improvements

-**⚠️ Warning**: Compiling and uploading firmware directly from this repository to a purchased BYTE-90 device may cause:
+**⚠️ Warning**: Compiling custom modifications to a purchased BYTE-90 device may cause:

 - Loss of proprietary animations and visual effects
 - Incompatibility with your specific hardware revision
 - Potential device malfunction or boot issues

-**Use the official OTA update process for purchased devices, or proceed with custom firmware only if you understand the risks and have development experience.**
+**Use the pre-built firmware releases for purchased devices, or proceed with custom firmware only if you understand the risks and have development experience.**

 ## Features